arcana-network/docs.arcana/docs/quick-start/vue-quick-start.md

       {% include "./text-snippets/jwt_token.md" %}

-Next, enable authenticated users to sign blockchain transactions.
+**That's all!!!** :material-party-popper:

-## Step 5: Enable Wallet Operations
+Your {{page.meta.arcana.app_type}} app is now powered by {{config.extra.arcana.product_name}}.

-{% include "./text-snippets/quick-start-enable-wallet.md" %}
+Authenticated users can log in and instantly access a Web3 wallet from within the app's context.

-## Step 6: Deploy App
+## Next Steps

-{% include "./text-snippets/quick-start-deploy.md" %}
+{% include "./text-snippets/quick-start-next-steps.md" %}

 ## Examples